 At the Y-12 Plant, now the Y-12 National Security Complex, uranium isotopes in various chemical and physical forms have been the primary contributors to internal radiation doses to workers since November of 1943.
-Y-12 missions involved other radionuclides and, at times, some uranium compounds could have contained impurities with radiological health implications.
+Y-12 missions have involved other radionuclides and, at times, some uranium compounds could have contained impurities with radiological health implications.
 These implications and default analyses are discussed in this report.
-However, the primary focus on internal dose control has been on uranium compounds and alloys over a wide range of U enrichment.
+However, the primary focus on internal dose control at Y-12 has been on uranium compounds and alloys over a wide range of 235U enrichment.
 Therefore, this section begins with an overview of concepts that apply broadly to the history of uranium work at Y-12.
 Attachment 5A summarizes some of the key points from the following sections.

 There were programs in the early years of Y-12 operations for which the currently available information is insufficient to provide general guidance for internal dose reconstruction.
-One program was associated with the research engineering and development (RED) group, using a proton-accelerating cyclotron in Building 9201-2, which became operational on November 11.
-1950 and operated until 1980.
-At the peak of U-235 enrichment operations in the 1943-45 time period there were 1156 "large mass spectrographs", called "calutrons" in operation.
-This enrichment production technique was shut down in 1946, although the calutrons in bldg 9204-3 were left operational for R&D in improving the production of the calutron concept and separating other element isotopes.
+At the peak of U-235 enrichment operations in 1943-45, there were 1156 "large mass spectrographs," called "calutrons" in operation.
+This enrichment production technique was shut down in 1946.

+However, the calutrons in Building 9204-3 remained operational to permit research and development (R&D) to improve the production of the calutron concept and to separate other element isotopes.
 Eight calutrons were still operating as late as 1997.
 This program produced an inventory of 225 isotopes from nearly every element on the periodic chart.

-The 86 inch Cyclotron started operation in 1950 and continued to operated until 1980.
-This cyclotron is no longer in operation.
-Polonium isotopes and alpha airborne activity are the mentioned internal dose concerns.
-The 86 inch cyclotron was later used to create neutron-deficient radionuclides as a part of the R&D program above.
-There were programs in these R&D efforts, which involved plutonium, and workers could have plutonium bioassay results in their records.
-When claim information indicates that a Y-12 worker was involved with research activities involving the Calutron, cyclotron (accelerator), fusion work, or plutonium (except in the case of recycled uranium (RU) exposure, which is addressed in this section), consideration must be given to possible exposure to radionuclides other than uranium.
-(Wilcox, Wm.
-J. Jr., et al. 1999)
+The 86-inch Cyclotron began operating on November 11, 1950, and operated until the early 1980s.
+However, the past operation has led to internal dose concerns regarding both polonium isotopes and alpha airborne activity.
+The 86-inch cyclotron was later used to create neutron-deficient radionuclides as a part of the R&D program noted above.
+Some of these R&D efforts involved plutonium, and workers could have plutonium bioassay results in their records.
+When claim information indicates that a Y-12 worker was involved with research activities involving the calutron, cyclotron (accelerator), fusion work, or plutonium (except in the case of recycled uranium (RU) exposure, which is addressed in this section), consideration must be given to possible exposure to radionuclides other than uranium.
+(Wilcox et al. 1999)